 What Is a Level 1 EV Charging Station?

-A level 1 EV charging station is the simplest home option.
-It uses a standard 120 volt outlet, like a lamp or laptop.
+What is level 1 EV charging?
+It is the simplest home option.
+It uses a standard 120 volt outlet.
 It stays easy, with no electrical upgrades.

 Essentially, what is a level 1 charging station?
 It is not a dedicated station in the usual sense.
 It’s a cordset that plugs into the wall and connects to your car’s charge port.

-Most EVs include this cord, you can charge on day one.
+Most Level 1 electric vehicle charging stations include this cord which you can charge on day one.
 It delivers alternating current at 1.2 to 2.4 kilowatts.
 That pace suits overnight top ups and many trips.

 How Level 1 Charging Works

-Power flows at 120 volts, a lot like a phone charger.
-Inside the car, the onboard converter changes alternating current into direct current, so the battery charges safely.
-Nothing fancy to manage.
+Household AC power flows in, the onboard charger converts it into DC power, and the battery stores it slowly.
 You plug in, and it starts sipping power.
 This happens inside the car, keeping models compatible.

 For efficiency, the system draws twelve to sixteen amps.
 That keeps circuits from overloading and is kinder to wiring.
 The slow trickle is gentle on batteries.
 Planning is required, since full charges take hours.